Co1orguard/Powershell-User-Management/README.md

 ###### CSV format
-- "N/A" tells script that no password is supplied and should be marked as emtpy
+- "N/A" tells script that no password is supplied and should be marked as empty
 - first column stores the usernames
-- second solumn stores the passwords
+- second column stores the passwords

 ```